 Need help getting started?
-We would love to be part of your journey to becoming a successful financial advisor.
+We would love to be part of your journey to becoming a successful financial advisor in Singapore.

 Exams can be stressful and overwhelming at times, therefore, we are here to give guidance and ease any worries that you may have going in.
 To become a certified financial advisor, candidates are required to pass 4 important courses:

-- Module 5 – Rules & Regulations for Financial Advisory
+- Module 5 (M5) – Rules & Regulations for Financial Advisory

-- Module 9 – Life Insurance and Investment-Linked Policies
+- Module 9 (M9) – Life Insurance and Investment-Linked Policies

-- Module 9a – Life Insurance And Investment-Linked Policies II
+- Module 9a (M9A) – Life Insurance And Investment-Linked Policies II

-These courses are mandatory as they will equip you with the proper knowledge needed to service your future clients to the best of your abilities.
+The CMFAS Exams are the licensing exams for the capital markets and financial advisory services are mandatory to get started in your career as a financial advisor in Singapore as they will equip you with the proper knowledge needed to service your future clients to the best of your abilities.
 Let’s take a look at a quick rundown of what to expect.

 For Whom